 Chandoo’s Formula Solution

-Notice the expanding range.
-The 1st cell is locked and the 2nd unlocked $B$3:C3 and $C$3:C3
+Notice the expanding ranges.
+1st cell is locked and 2nd is unlocked $B$3:C3 and $C$3:C3

 If the Value already exists above VLOOKUP retrieves that sequence number.
 If VLOOKUP can’t find the Value (it’s new) then IFERROR gives us the max value from above.
 Visit chandoo!

 What If We Have 20000 Rows?

 Expanding ranges on large data-sets are slow to calculate.
 What can we do?
 Some ideas: